-methods and material for containment and cleaning up Minor Spills Remove all ignition sources.
+► Remove all ignition sources.
 Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
-Control personal contact with the substance, by using protective equipment.
-Contain and absorb small quantities with vermiculite or other absorbent material.
-Wipe up.
-Collect residues in a flammable waste container.
-Major Spills Clear area of personnel and move upwind.
+Control personal contact with the substance, by using protective equipment. • Contain and absorb small quantities with vermiculite or other absorbent material.
+Minor Spills Collect residues in a flammable waste container.
+Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material.
+Check regularly for spills and leaks. ▶ Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water course.
-Consider evacuation (or protect in place).
+Wear full body protective clothing with breathing apparatus. ▶ Prevent, by any means available, spillage from entering drains or water course.
 No smoking, naked lights or ignition sources.
-Increase ventilation.
-Stop leak if safe to do so.
-Water spray or fog may be used to disperse /absorb vapour.
-Contain spill with sand, earth or vermiculite.
+Increase ventilation. ▶ Stop leak if safe to do so.
+Major Spills Water spray or fog may be used to disperse vapour.
+Contain or absorb spill with sand, earth or vermiculite.
 Use only spark-free shovels and explosion proof equipment.
-Collect recoverable product into labelled containers for recycling.
-Absorb remaining product with sand, earth or vermiculite.
-Collect solid residues and seal in labelled drums for disposal.
+Collect recoverable product into labelled containers for recycling. ▶ Collect solid residues and seal in labelled drums for disposal.
 Wash area and prevent runoff into drains.
+After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
 If contamination of drains or waterways occurs, advise emergency services.